kyu-sz/LaS-VPE-Platform/README.md

 5. Install all the dependencies required by the native libraries.

    Especially, we use OpenBLAS for Caffe2 by default for best efficiency.
+Both Eigen3 and OpenBLAS should be installed by package management tools like yum (CentOS) or apt (Ubuntu) in addition to the packages listed on Caffe2's installation guide.

 6. Build and deliver the native libraries to worker nodes using [install.sh](sbin/install.sh) in [sbin](sbin).

-    ```Shell
+     ```bash
      ./sbin/install.sh
      ```

      Note that this script requires the _HADOOP_HOME_ environment variable.

+     If this fails because libcblas.so is not found (-lcblas fails), create a link from the OpenBLAS library:

+     ```bash
+     sudo ln /usr/lib64/libopenblas.so /usr/lib64/libcblas.so
+     ```

 7. Finally, you can start the applications by invoking the scripts in the home directory by command like "./sbin/run-*.sh".